trothr/xmitmsgx/Functions.md

 xmmake() does not.

-You must provide xmmake() with a buffer to hold the message, member `msgbuf`, and its length, `msglen`.
+You must provide xmmake() with a buffer to hold the message, member `msgbuf`, and its length, member `msglen`.
 The latter will be replaced with the size of the resulting message.

 * int xmprint(,,,,)